abhishekkmukherjee/Bsc-Psychology-Full-University-Curriculum/README.md

 **Content policy**.
 If you plan on showing off some of your coursework publicly, you must share only files that you are allowed to.
 *Respect the code of conduct* that you signed in the beginning of each course!

+ **Note**.
+ This repository serves as a supplementary tool for those who may not currently have access to formal education but are passionate about psychology.
+It is not a replacement for a recognized degree.
+Approach your educational journey with a holistic perspective, considering all available avenues for growth and learning.

 # Community